vietk61uet/MeetingBooking/README.md

-# PizzaStore
+# IOT Meeting Booking

-A mini project using C# winform technology
+A project using C# winform technology for meeting booking